cognitedata/cognite-synthetic-tags/README.md

 #### Calculations with Multiple Tags

-`Tag.call` is a class method that takes a callable and any number of `Tag` instances.
+`Tag.apply` is a class method that takes a callable and any number of `Tag` instances.
 When the values are fetched from CDF, the callable will be applied (element-wise) with the tag values passed to it as arguments.

 ``` python